MARS-UVA/mars-jetson/src/serial_ros/README.md

 `ros2 run serial_ros op_reader`

 # serial_handler (Utility)
 Handles low-level serial sending and receiving.
-For sending, packets of length 7 are preceded with a start byte (255), and the entire message is duplicated.
-This means each outgoing packet is 16 bytes.
+For sending, packets are preceded with a start byte (255).
 This is to prevent packet misalignment while allowing non-blocking IO reads on the receiving end.

 Code: `serial_ros/serial_ros/serial_handler.py`